cheliotk/UnityGeoAR/README.md

 5. If using your own implementation of `SceneControllerBase`, also make sure to offset the Y rotation of the AR Session Origin GameObject (that is the parent of the ARCamera) by `compassHeadingAtSceneLoad` degrees.

-6. Now you can use the methods provided in `SceneControllerBase.SceneControllerBase` to reproject objects geolocated near the user's location, and place them in the scene around the camera.
+6. Now you can use the methods provided in `SceneControllerBase.WorldToUnityService` to reproject objects geolocated near the user's location, and place them in the scene around the camera.

 # Example